numan-hussain/numan-ai/readme.md

-# Numan.ai is a next lavel ai based website of Numan Hussain
+# About
+NNuman is a next-level AI-based platform of Numan Hussain.
+The website will be a replica version numan.
+Currently, the project is in the concept area but Numan Hussain already started working on it.